banghia112/mobile-invoice-app-henrys-fork/README.md

 ### Objective

-Your challenge is to build out this Mobile invoicing app for Terem Technologies's accounting department and implement all functionality outlined in the **Expected Behaviour** section.
+Your challenge is to build out this Mobile invoicing app for Terem accounting department and implement all functionality outlined in the **Expected Behaviour** section.

 ### Brief